 Codec Config provides the ability to choose codecs used for Movie and Sound rendering detail.
-For a detailed Tutorial on how to use Codec Config, please view INFO: CodecConfig Tutorial .
+For a detailed Tutorial on how to use Codec Config, please view AV: CodecConfig Tutorial .

 E-Prime uses portions of the Microsoft DirectShow technology to render audio and media files.
 By default, DirectShow uses a mechanism called "Intelligent Connect" or "Auto Connect" to query your system to determine which codecs should be used when rendering a media file.
 This querying process is time consuming taking away computer cycles that should be used for the critical timed portions of your E-Prime experiment.
 Because the AutoConnect system works by checking the merit system, akin to a ranking, installing other pieces of software can install newer codecs which can cause a working system to no longer work as expected.